 Not every person with braces will need orthodontic elastics.
 However, elastics are commonly used for patients with bite or jaw alignment issues.
-To learn if orthodontic elastics will be part of your treatment, schedule an appointment with one of our orthodontists in Grandville or Kentwood.

-Why Are Elastics Used on Braces?
+The Reason Why Elastics Are Used on Braces

 What Happens If You Don’t Wear Your Rubber Bands?